MD2F/MD2F.github.io/res/md/documentation.md

 1. Open your browser and go to `md2f.github.io/?url=your_markdown_file_url`.
 2. Optionally, add `&theme=your_theme_url` to apply a custom theme.
 3. Use the toolbar to switch between Raw and HTML views.
-4. Click 'Download HTML' to save the rendered HTML.
+4. Click 'Download' to save the rendered HTML.
-5. If you want the raw Markdown, check back when 'Download Raw' becomes available.
-6. For API access, use the `/raw/` or `/html/` endpoints directly with your Markdown URL.
+5. For API access, use the `/raw/` or `/html/` endpoints directly with your Markdown URL.

 ## 404 Handling